 Navi is one of the mysterious fairy's of the Deku Forest.
 We are introduced to Navi at the very start of the game when she wakes Link from his nightmare, telling Link the Deku Tree has sent her to aid Link on his journey.

 Navi is the secondary character that the player controls throughout the game with the new and innovative Z-Targeting mechanic.
 When the player presses and holds the Z-button, Navi will float over the nearest target in order to keep the players attacks directed to that object or enemy.
 As well as being a part of a mechanic, Navi is also one of the first characters to have voice acting.
-She will occasionally yell out "Watch Out" if there is something you need to....well, watch out for.
+She will occasionally yell out "Watch Out" if there is something Link needs to....well, watch out for.
 She also says "Hey" when she has something important to tell Link, followed by a "Listen" when the player presses the Up C-button.
-After doing so Navi will give a hint as to what you should be doing next in terms of the story line, just in case you are lost.
+After doing so Navi will give a hint as to what the player should be doing next in terms of the story line, just in case they are lost.